Last Updated: May 30, 2021

 Architects and Engineers

-Those two professions are also expected to see a rise in numbers.
-Depending on the way the investments in infrastructure and building are developing (and a positive trend is expected), the required specialists could very well grow between 80 and 200 million.
+Those two professions are also likely to see a rise in numbers.
+Depending on the way the investments in infrastructure and building are developing, the required specialists could very well grow between 80 and 200 million.

 Those technology taking over jobs statistics don’t look as frightening now, right?